-This is arguably one of Namibia's most verdant areas with four perennial rivers, renowned for its top game viewing opportunities.
+With four perennial rivers, this is arguably one of Namibia's most verdant areas and is renowned for its top game-viewing opportunities.
 You'll have every chance to see elephant, lion, buffalo, cheetah, giraffe and many varieties of antelope.
-It's also a popular fishing destination and a birdlover's paradise with over 600 species, including some rare endemic species.
+It's also a popular fishing destination and a bird lover's paradise with over 600 species, including some rare endemic birds.

-- ∞Generally more affordable lodges and equally good game viewing as Botswana
+- Generally more affordable lodges and game viewing on a par with Botswana

 The area has its fair share of luxury bush camps and waterfront lodges with lush vegetation and vast wetlands.
-You'll be able to explore the rivers by makoro and flat-bottomed motor boats, watching the wildlife come down to drink or enjoy some of the excellent fishing the area is known for: sporty Tiger fish, silver barbel, catfish, African pike and bream.
+You'll be able to explore the rivers by makoro and flat-bottomed motor boats, watch the wildlife come down to drink or enjoy some of the excellent fishing the area is known for: sporty tiger fish, silver barbel, catfish, African pike and bream.

 Superb Game Viewing Area

-This 450 km strip of land jutting out to the east of the Kavango region has four national parks where you can view game and offers something for everybody: Bwabwata and Mahango Game Parks to the west and Mamili and Madumu to the east.
+This 450km strip of land jutting out to the east of the Kavango region has four national parks where you can view game.
+It offers something for everybody, with Bwabwata and Mahango Game Parks to the west and Mamili and Madumu to the east.
 Some parts are easily reached by 2WD vehicles – such as Popa Falls and Mahango Game Reserve, whereas the more remote eastern areas would require 4WD.
-With the plentiful water in the region, there is an incredible wealth and diversity of wildlife, birds (some 600 species), four of the Big Five (unfortunately, no rhino) and an incredible variety of flora.
+With plentiful water in the region, there is an incredible wealth and diversity of wildlife: birds (some 600 species), four of the Big Five (unfortunately, no rhino) and an incredible variety of flora.
 You may also be lucky enough to spot some of the rarer species like roan and sable antelope in Mahango.
 In the wetter areas, you'll be able to see sitatunga and red lechwe.
-Other animals you're likely to see besides huge herds of elephant and buffalo are kudu, impala, oribi, zebra and wild dog.
-If you're a keen birder, look out for the rare racket-tailed roller and Schalow’s turaco amongst other prolific species like fish eagles, kingfishers and hornbills.
+Other animals you're likely to see besides huge herds of elephant and buffalo, are kudu, impala, oribi, zebra and wild dog.
+If you're a keen birder, look out for the rare racket-tailed roller and Schalow’s turaco among other prolific species such as fish eagle, kingfisher and hornbill.

-There are some excellent safari lodges in the area, offering the same game viewing excellence and experiences as you'd be likely to find in neighbouring Okavango Delta, but at much more affordable rates.
-Many of the lodges are situated on the waterfront where you can enjoy wildlife on your doorstep and drift off to sleep at night with the sounds of grunting hippo.
+There are some excellent safari lodges in the area, offering the same game-viewing excellence and experiences as you'd be likely to find in the neighbouring Okavango Delta, but at much more affordable rates.
+Many of the lodges are situated on the waterfront where you can enjoy wildlife on your doorstep and drift off to sleep at night to the sounds of grunting hippo.

 The Caprivi Strip, where the Zambezi Region is situated, is a tropical area.
 Temperatures can be extremely high, especially in mid-summer.
-The rainy season extends from December to March and this is the wettest region of Namibia.
+The rainy season extends from December to March in this wettest region of Namibia.
 Game viewing is best during the drier winter months when the vegetation is less dense.
-During the dry season the islands towards the south-eastern Okavango border can be reached by road but after the rains 80% of the area becomes flooded, cutting them off from the mainland.
+During the dry season the islands towards the south-eastern Okavango border can be reached by road but after the rains 80 percent of the area becomes flooded, cutting roads off from the mainland.